-Installed directories: /lib/modules, /usr/share/doc/linux-4.4.2

-Contains all the configuration selections for the kernel

-The engine of the Linux system.
+Installed files: Installed directories: config-4.18.5, vmlinuz-4.18.5-lfs-8.3, and System.map-4.18.5 /lib/modules, /usr/share/doc/linux-4.18.5 Short Descriptions config-4.18.5 Contains all the configuration selections for the kernel vmlinuz-4.18.5-lfs-8 8.3 The engine of the Linux system.
 When turning on the computer, the kernel is the first part of the operating system that gets loaded.
-It detects and initializes all components of the computer's hardware, then makes these components available as a tree of files to the software and turns a single CPU into a multitasking machine capable of running scores of programs seemingly at the same time
+It detects and initializes all components of the computer's hardware, then makes these components available as a tree of files to the software and turns a single CPU into a multitasking machine capable of running scores of programs seemingly at the same time System.map-4.18.5 A list of addresses and symbols; it maps the entry points and addresses of all the functions and data structures in the kernel

-System.map-4.4.2

-A list of addresses and symbols; it maps the entry points and addresses of all the functions and data structures in the kernel